Yiu-dororong/Capstone-project-Salifort-Motors/README.md

 The satisfaction level in general is pretty high, but there is a high amount of zero scores.

-I also created a new feature, which gives me some interesting findings.
+I also created a new feature based on `last_evaluation` to calculate the difference.
+This makes more sense as it measure the current state, and gives me some interesting findings.

 ```
 # Create a new feature